Frequently Asked Questions

 Occasionally, however a lot of work goes into structuring the program to minimize these conflicts for our students.
 Strategic course planning using the VIU calendar and following the program grid can assist in avoiding conflicts.

 Absolutely!
-Chemistry, physics, and math play a strong role in the world of geoscience.
+Chemistry, physics and math play a strong role in the world of geoscience.
 These courses are critical for developing a strong platform on which to build your geoscience knowledge base.

 Leaving the basic building block courses to your final year is not a recommended practice.
-Firstly, chemistry, physics, and math play a strong role in the geosciences and thus the BSc Major in Geoscience program uses these courses a building blocks for deeper upper level understanding.
-Secondly, loading your final year with first year courses such as Math can have the effect of increasing your program length, increasing your final year course load, and aging your knowledge base at a critical time when you are preparing to apply to the workforce.
+First, chemistry, physics, and math play a strong role in the geosciences and thus the BSc Major in Geoscience program uses these courses a building blocks for deeper upper level understanding.
+Second, loading your final year with first year courses such as Math can have the effect of increasing your program length, increasing your final year course load, and aging your knowledge base at a critical time when you are preparing to apply to the workforce.

 Yes.
 Field work is an important component of geoscience careers and hands-on learning is proven method for developing a deeper understanding of the material being taught thus most courses offered at VIU have a substantial field component.